Good Neighbours (film): Plot

 Spencer and then follows him out the fire escape to prevent him from going to Louise's apartment.
 Spencer is about to tell Victor who really killed Valèrie but Victor kicks him and he falls off the fire escape.
-Louise is quite disinterested and ignores the entire conflict as she feeds Victor's cat, though once she smiled upon hearing Spencer's rage upon discovering her betrayal.
+Louise is quite uninterested and ignores the entire conflict as she feeds Victor's cat, though once she smiled upon hearing Spencer's rage upon discovering her betrayal.

 As Victor looks down at Spencer bleeding out in the snow, he seems to be in shock as the investigating officer tells Victor to call 911 while he goes down there.
 The officer tells Victor he did the right thing.
-Louise let's the cat out the window who enters Spencer's apartment and climbs on top his fish tank.
+Louise lets the cat out the window, enters Spencer's apartment, and climbs on top his fish tank.